-"Santee Basin Control, this is NA- # boat name, requesting permission to exit/enter the basin with 9 souls onboard, Over."
+"Santee Basin Control, this is NA-# boat name, requesting permission to exit/enter the basin.
+Over."

 They will respond giving you permission to exit/enter the basin, but may ask you to exit/enter after another boat.

 Reply "This is NA-#, boat name, Roger.
 Out."